WalletHub, Financial Company

 How to Check Your Credit Card Balance

 To check your credit card balance online, simply open a web browser and go to the card issuer's website.
 It should be listed on the back of your credit card.
-Sign in with your account information, or set up online access to your account (most bank websites have a login or signup box on the landing page).
-Once you log in, you’ll be able to check your current balance, see your most recent statements, make payments, schedule future payments, and more. - Via mobile app
+Sign in with your account information, or set up online access to your account if you’re a first-time user (most bank websites have a login or signup box on the landing page).

-It’s good practice to check your credit card balance regularly.
-Doing so can help you spot fraudulent charges and mistakes on your account.
+Checking your credit card balance regularly helps you stay on top of things.
+It can help you spot fraudulent charges and mistakes on your account.
 It’s also good to keep track of your balance to make sure you aren’t using too much of your available credit.
-Having a high credit utilization can hurt your credit score, which can hurt your chances of getting a good credit card in the future.
+High credit utilization can hurt your credit score, which can hurt your chances of getting a good credit card in the future.

 Did we answer your question?